 - Going to individual therapy in order to gain more insight into why the affair occurred.

-- Going to couple therapy to understand the what, why, and how of the affair, as well as learn ways to prevent future infidelity.
+- Going to couple therapy to process the affair, as well as learn ways to prevent future infidelity by transforming the relationship.

 - Cutting ties with old friends or social groups.